+Semester V-Spring

-Semester V- Spring Course: DPT 773 Professional Issues/Case Management IV
+Course: DPT 773 Professional Issues/Case Management IV

 Mission Service Assignment Outcomes: Capacity to recognize: personal impact of participation topics related to social justice social issues that influence the global society the relationship between social issues of society to personal beliefs and values.
 MS1, MS2 Capacity to actively engage in the Regis Mission by participating in a service-learning project.
 The focus is Civic Engagement and Leadership.
-MS3 , MS4 Assignments: Seminar participation Seminar discussion/reflection Focused journal - social justice Provides a choice of organization based on students "discomfort."
-(2 semester placement) Options include: Cultural intelligence Leadership Project-based learning Needs assessment Provide a "legacy" project/product that benefits the organization.
-Poster presentation
+MS3, MS4 Assignments: Seminar participation Seminar discussion/reflection Focused journal - social justice Provides a choice of organization based on students "discomfort."
+(2 semester placement) Options include:

-Mission Service Objectives of assignment: The student will: Explore social justice through active participation in a seminar sponsored by the University.
+Mission Service Objectives of The student will: The student will: assignment: Explore social justice through active participation in a seminar sponsored by the University.
 Recognize the diverse needs of the community as they relate to health and wellness screening, education, and universal accessibility.
 Discuss ideas/concepts brought forth in the seminar and relate these concepts to the global society and to their personal and professional lives.
-The student will: Communicate expressively and receptively in a professional manner with sensitivity to audience differences, communication purposes, teaching/learning needs and evaluation of the communication effectiveness.
+Communicate expressively and receptively in a professional manner with sensitivity to audience differences, communication purposes, teaching/learning needs and evaluation of the communication effectiveness.
 Use active listening in the process of communication.
 Incorporate giving and receiving objective and constructive feedback to promote effective communication.
 Interpret the meaning and impact of nonverbal communication.
 Integrate current views of "Professionalism" in all interactions.
 Relate one's values/behaviors to professional standards, code of ethics, professional responsibilities, and cultural competence.
 Incorporate active participation in the professional association into daily priorities.
 Relate Jesuit values to the profession of physical therapy.
 Participate in service learning activities.
 Identify the characteristics and uniqueness of the science as lifespan issues are considered.
 Identify common psychosocial and environmental factors that contribute to health, wellness, injury/disease and foundational sciences.
 Demonstrate professional behaviors in all interactions.
 Articulate clinical decision making skills, including clinical reasoning, clinical judgment, and reflective practice.
 Use Patient/Client Management Model in all patient/client interactions.
+Educate others using sound learning theory that are commensurate with the needs of the situation and/or learner.

+Semester V-Spring

-Semester V-Spring Course: DPT 735 Musculoskeletal Management III
+Course: DPT 735 Musculoskeletal Management III

-Mission Service

-Assignment Apply components of Mission to daily clinical

-Outcomes: decisions for individuals with musculoskeletal

-challenges.
-MS1, MS3

-Assignments: Reflective Assignment with classroom discussion.

-Students will provide a one-page reflection on

-how their knowledge and skill development in

-MSK care will impact both individuals and

-communities positively.
-Students will speak

-directly to at least two of the following

-components of the Mission: professionalism,

-social responsibility, cultural sensitivity and

-excellence.

-Objectives of The student will:

-the Investigate how their attainment of

-Assignment: competency in musculoskeletal patient

-management will allow them to assist a

-diverse population

-Relate the Mission to physical therapist

-practice in the domain of MSK care
+Mission Service Assignment Apply components of Mission to daily clinical Outcomes: decisions for individuals with musculoskeletal challenges.
+MS1, MS3 Assignments: Reflective Assignment with classroom discussion.
+Students will provide a one-page reflection on how their knowledge and skill development in MSK care will impact both individuals and communities positively.
+Students will speak directly to at least two of the following components of the Mission: professionalism, social responsibility, cultural sensitivity and excellence.
+Objectives of the Assignment: The student will: Investigate how their attainment of competency in musculoskeletal patient management will allow them to assist a diverse population Relate the Mission to physical therapist practice in the domain of MSK care